hth313/OS4/doc/idioms.rst

-The ``GOTOC`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, which is exactly what we want to do here.
+The ``GOTOC`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and load it to PC, which is exactly what we want to do here.

 As can be seen, a single conditional ``RTN`` instruction can handle errors, and a short three word sequence will allow us to return to ``(P+2)``.
-On the caller side, a single word branch (``GOTO``) will take us somewhere to deal with the error condition.
+On the caller side, a short branch (``GOTO``) will take us somewhere to deal with the error condition.
 There are no error value or flags passed back, nor any tests needed at the call site.
 It gets very small and simple.